 Bienenstock-Cooper-Munro (BCM) rule

-15 minute read comments
+15 minute read see also thread comments

 The Bienenstock-Cooper-Munro (BCM) rule is a cornerstone in theoretical neuroscience, offering a comprehensive framework for understanding synaptic plasticity – the process by which connections between neurons are strengthened or weakened over time.
 Since its introduction in 1982, the BCM rule has provided critical insights into the mechanisms of learning and memory formation in the brain.
 In this post, we briefly explore and discuss the BCM rule, its theoretical foundations, mathematical formulations, and implications for neural plasticity.